lieyushi/FlowCurveClustering/README.md

 - Time-series MCP d_T (**17**) by [Exploration of Blood Flow Patterns in Cerebral Aneurysms during the Cardiac Cycle](https://www.sciencedirect.com/science/article/pii/S0097849318300128?via%3Dihub) (C && G 2018)
 	- It is a similarity measure for pathlines considering time matching and overlapping, and claimed better than MCP
 	- In our implementation, since our input pathlines have **exact time matching** for each time step, then the calculation is simplified a lot
-		- Users can try the original d_T with time overlapping and mismatching
+		- Users can try implementing the original d_T with time overlapping and mismatching

 #### Note that we ignore all the parameter tuning issues and **only consider the most basic parameter pairs**.
 Parameter tuning is always a nightmare for designing similarity measures in flow visualization every body tries to avoid, so I guess why MCP is still regards the state-of-the-art similarity measure is simply due to that **it is parameter-free**!

 ## Before running?

-1. Should adjust the BIN_SIZE in src/Common/Metric.cpp/Line 3 which is related to Chi-test distance computation
+* Adjust the BIN_SIZE in src/Common/Metric.cpp/Line 3 which is related to **Chi-test** calculation of signatures
+	- It controls how many segments considered for **Chi-test**, the default value is 20

-2. Could adjust k (size of compressed eigen-vector) in src/SpectralClustering/SpectralClustering.cpp/Line 522
+* Adjust k (size of compressed eigenvectors) in src/SpectralClustering/SpectralClustering.cpp/Line 522
+	- The default value k is equal to the input number of clusters
+	- [Streamline Embedding for 3D Vector Field Exploration](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=5753894) chooses k as 3 so that each streamline is represented by **a point in 3D space**, so that a nicely illustration of 3D clustering can be used to demonstrate the effectiveness of spectral clustering for streamlines

-3. Should adjust item_type<600u> in src/BIRCH/main.cpp, src/BIRCH/ClusterAnalysis.h, to maxDimension of input dataset
+* Ajust 'item_type<4824u>' in 'src/Birch/main.cpp', 'src/Birch/ClusterAnalysis.h', 'src/Birch/CFTree.h', to maxDimension of input dataset
+	- For example, if the new data sets have 200 points on each line, then adjust to 'item_type<600u>'

-## How to run?
+## How to compile and run?

 ```
 sudo chmod +x build.sh